 Report cards are posted to StudentVue/ParentVue three times a year.
 Incomplete grades must be corrected within ten school days from the end of the trimester or the incomplete grade becomes an F.

 The use, possession, sale and purchase of drugs, alcohol, tobacco or paraphernalia is strictly forbidden.
 Students in violation of this rule will be suspended, referred to the sheriff’s department and subject to expulsion.

 At the beginning of each school day announcements are televised.
 Copies of the announcements are available in the office and on the Kennedy website.

 Arrival at school

-Due to the lack of supervision, students enrolled in zero period class may not arrive on campus until 7:00 a.m.
-Students starting first period are not allowed on campus earlier than 8:05 a.m.
+Due to the lack of supervision, students enrolled in first period class may not arrive on campus until 7:50 a.m.
+Students starting second period are not allowed on campus earlier than 8:40 a.m.
 On Wednesdays, students should not arrive more than 15 minutes before school starts.
 Before school, students are to wait in the North or South courts or in the Pavilion and are not to leave campus.